robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 3. There are only 1-2 of the On-Board Computers available.
 For example, one is a Flight Model which remains packaged until satellite asembly while the other one is the Engineering Model which has to stay in the clean room.
 Allowing convenient development requires remote deployment of the application.
-Otherwise, I would have to go into the cleanroom for every small test and change I want to introduce.
+Otherwise, one would have to go into the cleanroom for every small test and change I want to introduce.
 4. The software is complex and debugging can become complex too.
-Printouts and LEDs are not sufficient anymore to debug the software, a full debugger is required.
+Printouts and LEDs are not sufficient anymore to debug the software, a full debugger is required additionally.

 For that reason, convenient cross-compilation and debugging is a must for me when considering Rust as an alternative to C/C++ on systems like the [Q7S](https://xiphos.com/products/q7-processor/).
 I have only found bits and pieces in the Internet on how to properly do this.
-Therefore, I have created a template repository which gathers all those bits and pieces into one package.
+Therefore, I have created a [template repository](https://github.com/robamu-org/rpi-rs-crosscompile) which gathers all those bits and pieces into one package.
-I specifically targetted debugging with the command line and with VS Code as those tools are most commonly used in Rust development from what I have seen so far.
+I specifically targeted debugging with the command line and with VS Code as those tools are most commonly used in Rust development from what I have seen so far.
 The instrutions provided here have been tested on Linux (Ubuntu 21.04) and Windows 10, but I really recommend to use a Linux development hosted when developing anything for an Embedded Linux board.